trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

 }
 ```

-Here I'm defining summer as the 6 months between the start of April (`2020-04-01`) and the last day of September (`2020-09-30`).

 This will return a lot of images each with a `features.properties.key` value.
-This is the unique Mapillary image key.
+This is the unique Mapillary image key of photos taken that match the specified criteria.

 We can now use these images keys against the `object_detections` endpoint.